How to Duplicate a Google Ads Campaign (+ Why You Should)

 It’s important to translate your big goals into measurable KPIs for your paid search campaign.
 (Image: Unsplash)

-When it comes to digital marketing, goal numero uno is probably more money in pocket.
+When it comes to digital marketing campaigns, goal numero uno is probably more money in pocket.

 And while “spend less, make more” is a perfectly reasonable expectation from your paid search campaigns in the long run, you’ll need to channel more specific metrics to measure success along the way.